Skip to content

 Yes.
 Cash is king in Bosnia.
 Some vendors in more rural areas may be unable to accept international card payments.

-Taxi drivers, street vendors and tour guides will often only accept cash.
-So it’s a good idea to have some Bosnian convertible marks (BAM) on hand for these situations.
+Taxi drivers, street vendors, and tour guides often only accept Bosnian money.
+So, it’s a good idea to have some Bosnian convertible marks (BAM) on hand for these situations.

 In larger cities and tourist areas, cards are widely accepted.
 However, having a bit of local currency ensures you’re ready for any scenario!